 For fleet managers looking for a flexible and cost-effective way to manage their fluctuating medium to long-term trailer fleet requirements, TIP provides several leasing options:

 - Operating lease– This is off-balance sheet leasing with flexible terms.
 Operating leases are particularly attractive for high-value assets such as trucks and trailers which are needed to fulfil a specific contract.
 Lease rates are based on the value of the asset over the period you require it.
 As a result, you can link lease rates directly to the revenue your asset generates.

 - Finance lease– A finance lease allows you to acquire an asset over time rather than paying for it upfront.
 The lease rates are calculated over an agreed term.

 - Sale and leaseback– Under this form of leasing, we will buy your assets at a fair market price and lease these assets back to you for a fixed monthly fee, thereby freeing up your capital for other uses.

 - Additional value-added services available across all our leasing solutions– We can offer replacement vehicles during repairs, maintenance, roadside assistance, fleet and tyre management and telematics for your fleet.
 We remarket trucks and trailers that are no longer needed.

 For more information about TIP trailer rental and leasing, please contact us using this form.

 Get the free TIP News letter

-  If you wish to receive the latest news on a monthly basis, please use the sign-up button below.
+If you wish to receive the latest news on a quarterly basis, please use the sign-up button below.